 [Peer Pressure] After parents, the children’s peers exert the most influence on them.
 That means a parent must be mindful of all of the friends of each child.
 It is seldom successful to tell your children to stay away from other children who have bad habits or behaviors.

 One way to determine who may be a bad influence is to have the friends over for play dates.
 Then quietly observe everything.
 The younger they are the easier it is to spot them.
 A few observations include biters, hitters, disrespectful to you, refuses to share, repeatedly uses foul language, and the like.
 Once you have spotted the problem children, think of ways of phase them out and phase others in.
 Some children will listen to you if you tell them not to play with that person anymore.
 Most will not and it often causes an opposite reaction, particularly the independent children.
 Your obligations are to your children.

 The teenage years is more difficult.
 You must have repeated observations when the friends come over.
 You might ask them what their goals and aspirations are.
 Watch them to see if they show respect to others.
-Do they use foul language without hesitation.
-Do they put other friends down in disrespectful ways.
-Do they brag about sexual conquests, drinking alcohol, or taking drugs.
-Do they play violent video games.
-Does your child act more negatively after playing with a particular friend.
-Did you find drugs in your child’s room after the a friend’s visit.
-Does the friend drive recklessly.
+Do they use foul language without hesitation?
+Do they put other friends down in disrespectful ways?
+Do they brag about sexual conquests, drinking alcohol, or taking drugs?
+Do they play violent video games?
+Does your child act more negatively after playing with a particular friend?
+Did you find drugs in your child’s room after a friend’s visit?
+Does the friend drive recklessly?
 These are things for you to observe so that you can make informed decisions on what is best for your children.

 Once you have spotted the bad friend, you must take appropriate actions.
 This is complex and varies with the situations.
 However, before you take actions, you must tell your child the reasons with details.
 It is important that they understand what you want and why.
 It does not matter, if they disagree.
 It matters that they know your feelings and your concerns.
 And, be prepared to negotiate.